yeonnqw/ELEC1005-FirstAidHQ/reflection.md

 professional projects, where two systems that are designed to work together still require significant effort to connect correctly.

-The role-based access control feature (different screens for volunteers vs coordinators) reflects a common pattern in real enterprise software where different user types have different permissions and views of the same data.
+The role based access control feature (different screens for volunteers vs coordinators) reflects a common pattern in real enterprise software where different user types have different permissions and views of the same data.